 Please be aware this only helps determine the minimum time that must be imposed.
 Offenders can (and often do) receive a longer time off the road.

 It is a complex area of the law.
 If you would like further assistance in understanding you legal position; you should call our office to speak to one of our experienced traffic lawyers today.

 If the authorities choose to lay charges and take you to court, or if you choose to go to court because you do not agree with the infringement notice and the court finds you guilty, more serious penalties may apply.

 The value of a penalty unit changes every year.
-Refer to the Office of the Victorian State Government fines and penalty section for the yearly value of penalty units.
+Refer to the Office of the Victorian State Government fines and penalty section for the yearly value of a penalty unit.

 The penalties for drink driving traffic infringement notices are set out below for first offenders.

 |Less than .05||Zero BAC licence (e.g. professional drivers, P licence, L permit)||2.5 penalty units||Cancellation of licence/permit and disqualification for 6 months (3 months if dealt with by way of infringement notice)|

 |.05 to less than .07||Zero BAC licence (e.g. professional drivers, P licence, L permit) and full licence (under 26 years)||3 penalty units||Cancellation of licence/permit and disqualification for 6 months (3 months if dealt with by way of infringement notice)|